jintonic/gears/install/README.md

 ## Compile GEARS

 Two compilation systems are provide for [GEARS][].
 One is [CMake][].
 This mechanism is provided to insure that [GEARS][] can be compiled across platforms.
-You can find a [CMakeLists.txt](../CMakeLists.txt) file in the [GEARS][] folder, which can be detected automatically by [Visual Studio][].
+You can find a [CMakeLists.txt](../CMakeLists.txt) file in the [GEARS][] folder, which can be detected automatically by [CMake][] in all platforms or [Visual Studio][] in Windows.
 The other method is to directly use a [makefile](../makefile) shipped with [GEARS][], which simplifies the compilation in Linux and macOS significantly.

 [CMake]: https://cmake.org/

-### Compile GEARS with Visual Studio
+### Compile GEARS in Windows

+First of all, you don't need to do this if you don't need any special features from [Geant4][], such as [GDML][] or [Qt][].
+You can download [gears.exe](https://github.com/jintonic/gears/releases) directly from the [GEARS release page](https://github.com/jintonic/gears/releases), which is compiled with pre-compiled [Geant4][] libraries.
+If you have to compile it by yourself, here is how.

-Download Visual Studio Community Edition installer.
+Please download [Visual Studio][] Community Edition installer.
 Run it.
 Choose to install a workload called "Desktop development with C++".
 It is about 2 GB and takes a long time to download and install.
 When you open VS the first time, choose "Visual C++" as your "Development Settings".

+The compilation of GEARS can be done [solely with Visual Studio](#compile-gears-with-visual-studio).
+However, the process would become much easier if we use [CMake][] before using [Visual Studio][].
+Please download and install [CMake][], and run it.
+Set "Where is the source code" to where [gears.cc](../gears.cc) is located, and "Where to build the binaries" to anywhere you like, but we prefer a new directory called `build` within the directory where [gears.cc](../gears.cc) is located.
+Press `Configure`, `Generate` and then `Open Project`.
+[Visual Studio][] will be open automatically.
+Inside [Visual Studio][], press <kbd>F5</kbd> and you are done!
+Upon a successful compilation, [Visual Studio][] will automatically run `gears.exe` for you.
+You should also be able to run `gears.exe` anywhere you want since its containing directory has been added to the Windows `%PATH%` automatically.

+#### Compile GEARS with Visual Studio

+The compilation of GEARS can be done solely with Visual Studio.
+It is complicated, hence is not recommended.
+But here is how.

-And then "Clone and checkout code":
+After opening [Visual Studio][], choose "Clone and checkout code":
 <img style="width:100%;" src="vsstart.png"/>

 Insert the [GEARS][] [GitHub](https://github.com/jintonic/gears) repository address `https://github.com/jintonic/gears.git` in the window below, and click `Clone`: